psmyrdek/ai-rules-builder/README.md

 - Zustand
 - Lucide React

+### Feature Flags

+The project uses a feature flags system to separate deployments from releases.
+Feature flags can be used to control functionality availability based on the environment (`local`, `integration`, `prod`).
+The system supports flags for:

+- API endpoints
+- Astro pages
+- UI components visibility

+For detailed documentation about feature flags implementation, see `.ai/feature-flags.md`.

 ### Testing

 This project uses a comprehensive testing stack including unit tests and end-to-end tests.